Career Timeline of Bruce Willis: Major Achievements and Milestones

 In 2003, Bruce Willis visited Iraq as part of the USO tour, singing to the troops with his band, The Accelerators.

-2007: Leaves Cheyenne Enterprises
+2007: Left Cheyenne Enterprises

-2009: Sobieski Vodka Endorsement
+2009: Face of Sobieski Vodka

 In 2009, Bruce Willis signed a contract to become the international face of Belvedere SA's Sobieski Vodka in exchange for 3.3% ownership in the company.

-October 12, 2013: Hosts Saturday Night Live
+October 12, 2013: Hosting Saturday Night Live

-On October 12, 2013, Bruce Willis hosted Saturday Night Live, with Katy Perry as the musical guest.
+On October 12, 2013, Bruce Willis hosted Saturday Night Live with Katy Perry as the musical guest.

 July 29, 2018: Comedy Central Roast